loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/tenant-observability/README.md

 - `tenant-observability demo message`

-If Central HostPath Mapper is missing, Promtail will usually start but the tenant workload logs will not show up in Loki.
+If Central HostPath Mapper is missing on the standard path, Promtail will usually start but the tenant workload logs will not show up in Loki.

 ## Scaling Notes